From 'Who Are You?' to 'What Do You Need to Do?'

 Increases support load

-About half of customers emailed Stardog staff before checking the docs at all.
+Nearly half of customers were emailing Stardog staff before ever opening the docs.

 Blocks adoption